-Create out time not only for your learning but also to put in practice some of the concepts you are learning, try out simple development projects, we actually learn and master things by doing, Build projects in tutorial videos but don't just stop there, tinker around with the project, come up with your own personal projects and implement them.
+Create time not only for your learning but also to put into practice some of the concepts you are learning, try out simple development projects, we actually learn and master things by doing, Build projects in tutorial videos but don't just stop there, tinker around with the project, come up with your own personal projects and implement them.

 Mentors and Community Support